-7.3 However, to help speed up the loading of web pages for users located in different parts of the world, at any time, without any advance notice given, We may decide to use a third party cloud service, cached copies of Our website will be stored outside of the UK.
+7.3 However, to help speed up the loading of web pages for users located in different parts of the world, at any time, without any advance notice given, We may decide to use a third party cloud caching service, so cached copies of Our website will be stored outside of the UK.

 7.4 Therefore, some or all of your data may be stored outside of the UK, and the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.

 7.4.1 If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be when stored within the UK and under the GDPR including:

 7.4.2 Choosing web hosting providers and third party suppliers with care, and only sourcing from countries approved at the date and time of order by the UK, the EU, USA, Canada, Australia, New Zealand, and other legitimate areas.

 7.4.3 We also use multiple components and services kindly provided by Google LLC, USA, including Google fonts used to provide a wider range of attractive design options within website themes.
 Google LLC is certified under the EU-U.S. Privacy Shield framework (Privacy Shield List).
 Google Fonts FAQ.
 The Google Fonts FAQ provides information on how Google Fonts handles data about users.